2press/sc2monitor/README.md

 Python script that when executed regularly keeps track of large amount StarCraft 2 accounts on the 1vs1 ladder

 ## Setup
-Once you have let the script setup the MySQL tables for you by executing
+To setup the MySQL tables for you execute the following script once
 ```python
 import sc2monitor